networknt/light-doc/content/en/concern/client.md

       client_secret: ${client.tokenKeyClientSecret:f6h1FTI8Q3-7UScPZDzfXA}
       # set to true if the oauth2 provider supports HTTP/2
       enableHttp2: ${client.tokenKeyEnableHttp2:true}
+      # The serviceId to the service specific OAuth 2.0 configuration.
+Used only when multipleOAuthServer is
+      # set as true.
+For detailed config options, please see the values.yml in the client module test.
+      serviceIdAuthServers: ${client.tokenKeyServiceIdAuthServers:}
   # sign endpoint configuration
   sign:
     # token server url.
 The default port number for token service is 6882.
 If this url exists, it will be used.